 "In sum, Paragraph XVI prohibits compelling a suspect to perform an act that itself generates incriminating evidence; it does not prohibit compelling a suspect to be present so that another person may perform an act generating such evidence...Although a person generally expels breath from his body involuntarily and automatically, the State is not merely collecting breath expelled in a natural manner...Sustained strong blowing into a machine for several seconds requires a suspect to breathe unnaturally for the purpose of generating evidence against himself...
 Breathing deep lung air into a breathalyzer is a self-incriminating act that Paragraph XVI prevents the State from compelling...
 Although the scope of our right against compelled self-incrimination extends to acts, it is only compelled acts of the defendant that fall within the protections of Paragraph XVI.
-For example, we have held that a defendant's right against compelled self-incrimination was violated when he was compelled to place his foot in certain footprints located near the crime scene...In contrast, the right against compelled self-incrimination is not violated where a defendant is compelled only to be present so that certain incriminating evidence may be procured from him...In other instances, even if the right was implicated, we concluded that no violation had occurred where the defendant consented to the act rather than being compelled."
+For example, we have held that a defendant's right against compelled self-incrimination is not violated where a defendant is compelled only to be present so that certain incriminating evidence may be procured from him...In other instances, even if the right was implicated, we concluded that no violation had occurred where the defendant consented to the act rather than being compelled."